bytecodealliance/component-docs/component-model/src/language-support/rust.md

 ## Building a Component with `cargo component`

-[`cargo-component`](https://github.com/bytecodealliance/cargo-component) is a `cargo` subcommand for creating WebAssembly components using Rust as the component's implementation language.

-Let's create the same `add` component using the `cargo-component` tooling.
+Create a Rust program that implements the `add` function in the [`example` world](../examples/example-host/add.wit).
+Note that it imports the bindings that will be created by `cargo-component`.
 First scaffold a project:

 ```sh
 $ cargo component new add --reactor && cd add